Skip to main content

 Madison Caffrey

 Madison Caffrey is a Speech-Language Pathologist out of our Warwick location.
 She has been an SLP since 2021 and has experience with children and adults ages 2-43 in the clinic setting.
 Madison is also an AEIOU trained Feeding Therapist.
-She has a lot of interest in AAC and in social skills!
+She has a lot of interest in AAC and in Social Skills!

 Alexa Carley

 Alexa is a compassionate, creative, and dedicated clinician who graduated from Iona University with her Master of Arts in Communication Sciences and Disorders.
 Since graduating, Alexa has worked with children and young adults of all ages and diagnoses in early intervention, private practice, and school settings.
-She uses child centered and play-based approaches to create an engaging environment for her clients and believes therapy sessions should be more fun than work!
+She uses child-centered and play-based approaches to create an engaging environment for her clients and believes therapy sessions should be more fun than work!
 Alexa has a strong passion for Feeding Therapy and is an AEIOU trained Feeding Therapist.
 She offers 1:1 sessions with individualized food-chaining treatment plans, as well as within Little Chefs, a feeding group in Danvers, where positive interactions with novel fruits and vegetables are encouraged through a variety of sensory experiences and structured group recipes.
 Alexa’s love for cooking with children translates into her home environment as her most therapeutic hobby when outside of ACP!

 Courtney Smith